Dbt & Airflow

 In dbt version 1.9, the state:modified selector has been enhanced to improve the accuracy of Slim CI workflows.
 Previously, dynamic configurations—such as setting the database based on the environment—could lead to dbt perceiving changes in models, even when the actual model remained unchanged.
 This misinterpretation caused Slim CI to rebuild all models unnecessarily, resulting in false positives.

-dynamic database
+Dynamic database

 By comparing unrendered configuration values, dbt now accurately detects genuine modifications, eliminating false positives during state comparisons.
 This improvement ensures that only truly modified models are selected for rebuilding, streamlining your CI processes.